 You are required to bring every item on this list as described so be as precise as possible when packing.
 Alpine Ascents rents quality equipment at reasonable rates.
-In addition, gear is now available for purchase at the Alpine Ascents Equipment Store where climbers on an Alpine Ascents expedition will receive a discount.
-We have storage for gear and street clothes while you are on your
+Gear is also available for purchase at the Alpine Ascents Equipment Store where climbers on an Alpine Ascents expedition will receive a discount.

 • Pack everything in two layers of sturdy plastic.
 (Trash compactor bags work best and are equivalent to two layers of plastic)

 • Bring one large trash bag to completely and easily cover the inside of your pack.

 • You will help carry some of the group equipment, so make sure there is some additional room in and on your pack.